 5. Home Bru Graft Cafe – Retail 12 Beacon Rock, 21 Lighthouse Road, Umhlanga Rocks, Durban, 4320, South Africa (https://homebru.co/)

-“I’m Home, Bru” reads a text that I sent to one of my Durban friends after returning to my six month home that I left “for good” the previous year.
+“I’m Home, Bru” reads a text that I sent to one of my Durban friends after returning to the six-month home that I left “for good” the previous year.
 The message dually functioned by letting my friend know that I was indeed back, as well as providing my suggestion of our meeting place that night.

 - I must also thank Colombo Coffee, a roasting chain that supplies much of the coffee to the better shops around Durban (including Home Bru); their Durban North location is where I was able to pick up new Aeropress filters to feed my coffee addiction between cafe stops.